yatharthgarg/Recommending-Restaurants/README.md

 # Recommending-Restaurants

 ### About
-This is project where I used **BeautifulSoup** to web scrape data from a post by [Timeout](https://www.timeout.com/newyork/restaurants/100-best-new-york-restaurants) regarding the 100 best restaurants in New York.
+This is a project where I used **BeautifulSoup**  to web scrape data from a post by [Timeout](https://www.timeout.com/newyork/restaurants/100-best-new-york-restaurants) regarding the 100 best restaurants in New York.
 I web scraped throught the data and extracted 4 main features -

 • Name of the restaurant